Apondi-Otieno/Burger-Palace/README.md

 Apondi Beryl Otieno

 ## Project Description
-THis website shows a burger website, alongside the prices and the various flavours offered by the burger palace.
+This website shows a burger website, alongside the prices and the various flavours offered by the burger palace.

 ### Set-up and installation requirements